Jayman2000/jasons-nixos-config/README.md

 ### 2. If you plan to install NixOS 22.05, then build its manual

-Since this repo only works with NixOS 22.05, it’s probably a good idea to follow the installation instructions in the NixOS 22.05 Manual (as opposed to the instructions in the manual for the latest version of NixOS).
+If you’re going to install NixOS 22.05, it’s probably a good idea to follow the installation instructions in the NixOS 22.05 Manual (as opposed to the instructions in the manual for the latest version of NixOS).
 Unfortunately, the NixOS project doesn’t seem to distribute manuals for older stable versions of NixOS, so we’ll have to build the NixOS 22.05 Manual from source.
 Here’s how: